holoviz/panel/doc/tutorials/intermediate/parameters.md

     value = param.String(default='', allow_None=True, doc="The text value")
 ```

-Now, let's create an instance and examine its value:
+Now, let's create an instance and examine its current value:

 ```{pyodide}
 text = Text(value="What is Param?")